Signbank/FinSL-signbank/README.md

 ### Wikipages ###

-You can see our wiki at (https://bitbucket.org/heilniem/signbank-fi/wiki/Home) You can find information about installing Signbank-fi, its requirement and how to integrate it to ELAN.
+You can see our wiki at https://bitbucket.org/heilniem/signbank-fi/wiki/Home

+You can for example find information about installing Signbank-fi, its requirements and how to integrate it to ELAN.

 ### How do I get Signbank-fi set up? ###